m-gallegos/SchNet4AIM/README.md

 In addition to the SchNet4AIM source code, this repository also includes a set of prototype scripts to exemplify its use, collected in the /examples/scripts/ directory.In particular, we include two key templates, one aimed at predicting the electronic QTAIM properties (Q, LI and DI) from a molecular geoemtry (including uncertainty estimates) and the other devoted to the analysis of the pairwise components that dominate the electronic delocalization between two groups or fragments along a sequential process.
 We note in passing that both are based on the proof-of-concept models incorporated in SchNet4AIM and are therefore only suitable for treating neutral C,H,O,N molecules.

+**Please note that the models included here are proof-of-concept examples used to show the applicability and potential of SchNet4AIM in predicting local quantum chemical properties.
+Therefore, for specific applications and scenarios, users must train their own models oriented to the desired chemical properties and spaces.**

 ## Predicting QTAIM electronic properties.

 The script /examples/scripts/predict_QTAIM_electron_metrics.py is a simple python template designed to ease the prediction of QTAIM electron metrics (localization index, LI, delocalization index, DI, and atomic charges, Q).
 It receives two command-line arguments: